Rebeldot1709/Digital-Chakravyuha/README.md

 Layer 5: The Self-Rebuilding Walls
 Layer 6: The Last Stand – Total Surrender
-Layer 7: The Sudarshan Protocol – Universal Domination
+Layer 7: The Sudarshan Protocol – Universal Domination There are Only 7 Visible layer but Infinite factors working to make this sytem so strong and Working to provide resources to the Creator.